 Latin and Greek Roots

 A root word is the basis of a word and it typically does not stand alone.
 More than half of the words in the English language have Latin or Greek roots – this is especially true in content areas such as science and technology.
 Starting in Grade 5, students encounter about 10,000 new words in their reading.
-An effective strategy for word comprehension and vocabulary building is to become familiar with frequently-used roots.
+An effective strategy for word comprehension and vocabulary building is to become familiar with frequently-used Latin and Greed roots.
 This helps students to more quickly decipher the meaning of unfamiliar words.

 Common Core State Standards Related to Latin and Greek Roots